DuncanCragg/NetMash/README.txt

-NetMash is Apps Without Boundaries!
+NetMash

-See http://netmash.net for an Android quick-start:
+See http://netmash.net - it's experimental at the moment so you probably shouldn't be reading this, you should be reading the code or something.
+Or contacting me.

-Run the emulator with Google maps at API 7, then:
+Run the emulator with Google maps at API 10-16, then:

+$ make mesh       -- installs the app for local, no server
 $ make            -- installs the app and runs the server
-$ make runtests   -- just JSON tests at the moment
-$ make runall     -- run up two vms and run some examples